 Insurance companies, as a rule, provide discounts to those organisations that undergo a rigorous & verifiable assessment &, where necessary, training programme.

 Several of the schools, in and around Sussex, employ me to assess the staff who need to drive the school minibus.

 Although those individuals, who have to undergo an assessment, suffer differing degrees of nervousness at having their driving tested, they soon realise the importance, for themselves & the public, of ensuring a good standard of driving & also appreciate that it is conducted from an educational approach rather than a judgemental & critical standpoint.

 The feedback, that I almost always receive, is that of gratitude at having their more dangerous driving propensities highlighted & that they were totally unaware of the potential danger inherent in their style of driving.

-It is also rare to not be able to issue a ‘permit’.
-For those, who do not demonstrate a safe enough standard to receive a ‘permit’, a training programme is discussed & planned to attain the required standard.
+It is also rare to not be able to sanction the fitness of an experienced driver in this arena.
+For those, who do not demonstrate a safe enough standard, a training programme is discussed & planned to attain the required standard.